roura356a/csk/intl.en-US/FAQ/Failed to create a Kubernetes cluster.md

     **Solution:** Failed to create an order.
 Open a ticket for consultation.

 -   Resource CREATE failed: ResponseException: resources.k8s\_master\_1: This operation is forbidden by Aliyun RiskControl system.
 Code: Forbidden.RiskControl

+    **Solution:** An exception occurs to your account.
+For more information, see [What do I do if I get a security notification?](https://www.alibabacloud.com/help/zh/faq-detail/69598.htm).

 -   Resource CREATE failed: WaitConditionFailure: resources.k8s\_node\_cloudinit\_wait\_cond: See output value for more details.